László Nemes: Career

 His debut feature film, Son of Saul (2015), followed Saul Ausländer (played by Géza Röhrig), a Hungarian member of the Sonderkommando.
 The film had its world premiere at the main competition of the 68th Cannes Film Festival, where it was nominated for the Palme d'Or and the Caméra d'Or, winning the Grand Prix (the second-most prestigious prize of the festival), alongside the FIPRESCI Prize and the François Chalais Prize.
 At the 73rd Golden Globe Awards, the film won Best Foreign Language Film, becoming the first and only Hungarian film to win it.
 At the 88th Academy Awards, it won Best Foreign Language Film, marking Hungary second win in the category.

 In 2016, Nemes was a member of the main competition jury of the 2016 Cannes Film Festival.

 Following the success of Son of Saul, his 2012's Sunset project was eventually reworked and released in 2018, having its world premiere at the main competition of the 75th Venice International Film Festival, where it was nominated for the Golden Lion.
 It was selected as the Hungarian submission for the Academy Award for Best Foreign Language Film, but it was not nominated.

-After a seven years hiatus, Nemes returned with another historical drama film, Orphan (2025), set in the aftermath of the Hungarian uprising against the Communist regime in Budapest.
+After a seven years hiatus, Nemes returned with another Hungarian-set historical drama film, Orphan (2025), set in the aftermath of the Revolution of 1956 against the Communist regime in Budapest.
 The film had its world premiere at the main competition of the 82nd Venice International Film Festival, where it was nominated for the Golden Lion.
 It was also selected as the Hungarian entry for the Academy Award for Best International Feature Film.

+Nemes French-language debut film, Moulin (2026), was written by Olivier Demangel.
+Starring Gilles Lellouche and Lars Eidinger, it follows Jean Moulin and the French Resistance networks during the World War II.
+The film had its world premiere at the main competition of the 2026 Cannes Film Festival on 17 May, marking Nemes return to the festival after eleven years.

 Upcoming films

-In September 2025, Nemes started filming his French language debut film, Moulin, starring Gilles Lellouche and Lars Eidinger.
-Written by Olivier Demangel, it follows Jean Moulin and the French Resistance networks during the World War II.

-In November 2025, Nemes was confirmed as director and co-writer of a new adaptation of Cormac McCarthy’s novel Outer Dark, starring Jacob Elordi and Lily-Rose Depp, filming is expected to start in early 2026.
+In May 2025, Nemes was confirmed as director and co-writer of an adaptation of Cormac McCarthy’s novel Outer Dark, starring Jacob Elordi and Lily-Rose Depp, filming is expected to began in 2026.

 Influences

-Nemes has named Michelangelo Antonioni, Andrei Tarkovsky, Ingmar Bergman, Terrence Malick and Stanley Kubrick as some of his favorite directors.
+Nemes has named Michelangelo Antonioni, Andrei Tarkovsky, Ingmar Bergman, Terrence Malick, and Stanley Kubrick as some of his favorite directors.